 We intend to develop and implement a path forward that will focus on producing tangible initiatives for youth engagement including our indigenous youth, involving relevant areas for the CEC like food waste and marine litter.
 In doing so, we will use new social networking tools to encourage the crowdsourcing of new ideas that are good for both the environment and the economy.

 We acknowledge and greatly appreciate the contributions to North American environmental stewardship made by the members of JPAC, and their continued efforts to reach out to civil society on issues of global and regional importance, such as “Biodiversity and Climate Change”.
 In this session, JPAC reported to the Council on what they heard from experts and members of the public regarding the impacts of climate change on ecosystems and biodiversity as well as adaptive management strategies to help counter these impacts.

 Traditional Ecological Knowledge

-We look forward to meeting next year in Mexico and working closely with JPAC, the TEK Roster of Experts, and all of the stakeholders and members of civil society who ensure that the CEC stays relevant in its third decade as a model of trinational cooperation on the North American environment.
+We look forward to meeting next year in Charlottetown, Prince Edward Island, Canada, the birthplace of Canadian Confederation, in the lead up to Canada’s 150th birthday.
+We look forward to working closely with JPAC, the TEK Roster of Experts, youth and all of the stakeholders and members of civil society to ensure that the CEC stays relevant in its third decade as a model of trilateral cooperation on the North American environment.